 If you’re lucky enough to live near a US National Forest & Grasslands, you can typically camp there for free unless otherwise marked.
-(Be certain to research the rules in advance.)
+Just be certain to research the rules in advance.

 And, if all else fails and you live in a rural area, consider tent camping in your own backyard.

 If you’re serious about camping, one of the best tips for tent camping is to invest in a high-quality tent.

 It’s definitely money well-spent.

 Cheap tents, while inexpensive, tend to provide minimal protection, convenience, comfort, and durability.

 Instead, look for a tent that is genuinely waterproof and stands up to wind.